David Black (photographer): Career

-Often exploring themes of Western Americana and hazy contemporary glam, his evocative photography is said to push the boundaries of expression and redefine photographic norms.
-He’s known for work that is painterly, atmospheric, and mysterious.

 Black has published three monographs: Candy Mountain (2021), The Days Change at Night (2017), and Cerro Gordo (2016).
-These works have served as origin points for partnerships with brands, fashion designers, gallerists, and musicians, using his artistic work as a reference for fresh iconography.
+These works have served as origin points for partnerships with brands, fashion designers, gallerists, and musicians, using his artistic work as a reference for iconography.

+As creative director for Dua Lipa, his work spanned the full visual rebrand for the artist’s global Radical Optimism tour, including show direction, scenic design, tour visuals, and promotional materials.

+The tour gained critical acclaim, selling out arenas quickly, including four sold out nights at Wembley Stadium.
+Rolling Stone called it “a stunning exercise in grand-scale staging,” noting that “the entire spectacle is as visually ambitious as anything in the history of showbiz.”
+Variety noted the four sold-out dates in Los Angeles were “yet another testament to how singular she remains in the ever-changing pop landscape.”

+The stage design received coverage for its "elevated platform reminiscent of the shape of an infinity sign, a runway leading to a pseudo-B-stage that lit up in flames... and a floating platform that carried her to the arena’s 100-level seating."
+And for how it “embraced the “Optimism” aesthetic with the set, designed like a cresting wave to mirror her much-discussed album cover, and punctuated the most explosive moments … with jettisons of confetti.”
+Overall, the tour earned US$141.1 million within its first 59 concerts, thus becoming the highest-grossing tour of the singer to date, according to sales reports provided by Billboard.

-Black’s pivotal collaboration with Daft Punk began with their experimental feature film Electroma.
-Subsequently, Daft Punk commissioned Black to produce the now-iconic key visuals for their final and best-selling album, Random Access Memories.
-The band continued to collaborate with Black throughout this critically acclaimed album’s heightened success, including books, a limited-edition box set, and launch film.
+In earlier years, Black’s collaboration with Daft Punk began with their experimental feature film Electroma.
+Subsequently, Daft Punk commissioned Black to produce the visuals for their final album, Random Access Memories.
+The band continued to collaborate with Black for the album's promotional merchandise, including books, a limited-edition box set, and launch film.

 The Yeah Yeah Yeahs initially collaborated with Black to create the visual approach for their comeback album “Cool It Down” after nearly a decade-long hiatus.
-Black also directed the acclaimed video for “Black Top,” a single off their Grammy-nominated album.
+Black also directed the music video for “Black Top,” a single off their Grammy-nominated album.
 Capping off their reunion tour at the Hollywood Bowl, the band tapped Black to direct a film documenting that day and the journey to get there.

 Black has exhibited his work at OFR Paris, Aperture NYC, One Trick Pony LA, and the Lodge.